Cordoba Colombia Travel Guide

 Enjoy authentic Vallenato and Porro music in local venues.

-Be mindful of safety when enjoying the nightlife.
+Be mindful of safety precautions when enjoying the nightlife.
 Consider using reputable taxi or ride-sharing services, especially when out late.

 The iconic Sombrero vueltiao, handicrafts made from caña flecha, local culinary goods (coffee, regional sweets), and small sculptures of oxen (bueyes).